-Attaching to and Profiling .NET Processes
+Attach to and profile .NET processes

 dotTrace allows you to profile any .NET | .NET Core process that is already running in the system.
 The profiling workflow looks like follows:

-- Running the session and getting snapshots
+Run the session and get snapshots

-- Analyzing the collected snapshots
+Analyzing collected snapshots

 The profiling configuration specifies profiling session settings like which profiling type will be used, whether child processes must be profiled, and so on.